raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 A bridged wireless access point can be created using the inbuilt wireless features of the Raspberry Pi 4, Raspberry Pi 3B, Raspberry Pi 3A+/3B+ or Raspberry Pi Zero W/WH, or by using a suitable USB wireless dongle that supports access point mode.
 It is possible that some USB dongles may need slight changes to their settings.
 If you are having trouble with a USB wireless dongle, please check the [forums](https://www.raspberrypi.org/forums/).

-This documentation was tested on a Raspberry Pi 3B running a fresh installation of Raspbian Buster.
+This documentation was tested on a Raspberry Pi 3B running a fresh installation of Raspberry Pi OS Buster.

 <a name="intro"></a>
 ## Before you start